jamisoncrawford/mtdi-redux/README.md

 The adapted _Measuring the Dream Index_ for Onondaga County, New York.

-This repository was assembled for transparency in the data enabled decisions for the Centra New Yrok Community Foundation.
+This repository was assembled for transparency in the data enabled decisions for the Centra New York Community Foundation.